 The Magi obviously didn't know everything that there was to know about the birth of Christ.
 If they had, then they would have known that Bethlehem would have been the place of His birth according to the prophet Micah:

-"But you, Bethlehem Ephrathah, though you are small among the clans of Judah, out of you will come for me one who will be ruler over Israel, whose origins are from old from ancient times."
+Bethlehem Ephrathah, you are small among the clans of Judah, One will come from you to be ruler over Israel for Me.
+His origin is from antiquity, from ancient times."

 Micah 5:2